The Jungle Book

 A major theme in the book is abandonment followed by fostering, as in the life of Mowgli, echoing Kipling's own childhood.
 The theme is echoed in the triumph of protagonists including Rikki-Tikki-Tavi and The White Seal over their enemies, as well as Mowgli's.
 Another important theme is of law and freedom; the stories are not about animal behaviour, still less about the Darwinian struggle for survival, but about human archetypes in animal form.
 They teach respect for authority, obedience, and knowing one's place in society with "the law of the jungle", but the stories also illustrate the freedom to move between different worlds, such as when Mowgli moves between the jungle and the village.
 Critics have also noted the essential wildness and lawless energies in the stories, reflecting the irresponsible side of human nature.

 The Jungle Book has remained popular, partly through its many adaptations for film and other media.
 Critics such as Swati Singh have noted that even critics wary of Kipling for his supposed imperialism have admired the power of his storytelling.
 The book has been influential in the scout movement, whose founder, Robert Baden-Powell, was a friend of Kipling.
 Percy Grainger composed his Jungle Book Cycle around quotations from the book.

 Context

-The stories were first published in magazines in 1893–94.
-The original publications contain illustrations, some by the author's father, John Lockwood Kipling.
-Rudyard Kipling was born in India and spent the first six years of his childhood there.
-After about ten years in England, he went back to India and worked there for about six and a half years.
-These stories were written when Kipling lived in Naulakha, the home he built in Dummerston, Vermont, in the United States.
-There is evidence that Kipling wrote the collection of stories for his daughter Josephine, who died from pneumonia in 1899, aged 6; a first edition of the book with a handwritten note by the author to his young daughter was discovered at the National Trust's Wimpole Hall in Cambridgeshire, England, in 2010.
+Rudyard Kipling's stories were first printed in magazines in 1893 and 1894; the original publications also contained hand-sketched illustrations, with some from John Lockwood Kipling, his father.
+Rudyard himself was born in Mumbai—then referred to as Bombay—in the western coastal Indian state of Maharashtra, where he spent his first six years of life.
+After around 10 years back in England, and having completed his schooling, Kipling went back to India to work for nearly 6½ years.
+Later on, his original stories would be written when he lived at Naulakha, the property and home he owned in Dummerston, Vermont, US.
+There is evidence that Kipling wrote the collection of stories for his daughter, Josephine (who died from pneumonia in 1899, aged 6); a first-edition copy of the book—including a handwritten note by the author to his young daughter—was discovered at the National Trust's Wimpole Hall, Cambridgeshire, in 2010.